 The longer I consider "Elle" the more I struggle with it.
 It's a bit of a conundrum.
 In the middle of it, is this great and daring performance by Isabelle Huppert, the one that finally garnered her an Oscar nomination that's been long, long overdue; she doesn't look it, but she's 65 years old, and has looked like she's been at her sexiest and sultriest at 42 for about 10 years now.
 Of course, she's been playing roles like these far longer than that, which only makes me more befuddled as to why this was the one that enraptured the Academy.
 I guess it could've been it's director, Paul Verhoeven, although that seems peculiar too, he's never been an Academy favorite.
 And I've never cared for him either.
 This is his first French language film, but he's actually Belgian and to his credit, he's been making daring and thoughtful genre pictures for decades now, I'd even argue some films of his like "RoboCop" are actually quite innovative in how they subvert and reinvent the genre picture.
 That said, most of the time, I've just found him, tone deaf, especially when he attempts to make something more erotic.
 Erotic thrillers are one of my favorite genres, and it's a tough genre to pull off, but Verhoeven has two of the worst of all-time on his resume with "Basic Instinct" and "Showgirls".
 But that doesn't seem right either, the guy's clearly got an eye and talent and "Elle" is full of some powerful sequences.
 It opens with one, a rape, first a shot by the event's only witness, a black cat, and then, the violent act itself, and it's not erotic, it's dark, loud, and just violent, then it suddenly ends.
 The masked man pulls up his pants, leaves the way he came in, and then, our mysterious protagonist, Michele (Huppert) gets up and tries to continue about her life as though it didn't happen.
 Her work, is as the head of a video game company.
 (Head-tilt) Oh-kay, and she gets into a debate with an annoyed co-worker as they re-enact the ludology vs. narratology debate (Thank you Prof. Green for that) with one of her employees Kurt (Lucas Prisor) over their latest game.
 Meanwhile, her attacker is not stopping, apparently.
 It wasn't a break-in and somebody's sending her threatening messages on her phone, and later, we see somebody implanted her face over a video game sequence depicting a rape scene and spread the virus across the whole company.
 She refuses to call the police, because her father is an infamous mass-murderer who, somehow brought her along on his crime spree, and it's however many years later and she's still terrified of the incident, I guess.
 There's a news coverage scene that, I think is supposed to be an iconic of her, somewhat brainwashed or whatever at that age, but...- (Sigh)

-Okay, still wrong about this thing, that I can't pinpoint.
+Okay, there's still something wrong about this thing, that I can't pinpoint.
 It feels like, I can list the facts of Michele's life, for instance, she's divorced from a husband, Richard (Charles Berling) and he's still in love with her, but she's having an affair both with her business partner Anna's (Anna Consigny) husband Robert (Christian Berkel) while also flirting with a married neighbor, Patrick (Laurent Lafitte) and she does some strange behavior, for instance she has a couple different sexual-sorta escapades in her office, one that still seems pointless, and another which makes sense, but is still weird, and there's a son, Vincent (Jonas Bloquet) who she's annoyed at 'cause he lets his pregnant spouse Josie (Alice Isaaz) push around, and meanwhile there's a contentious relationship with the mother (Judith Magre), and the point I'm making is that, all these extra characters, and how she behaves towards them, they don't seem like they matter; like they're basically just introduced to be new suspects,-, or not even that, 'cause spoilers, she finds out who is behind her assaults and then begins a tenuous, eh, cat-and-mouse relationship game with him,... which is quite "The Night Porter" disturbing but it's close at times....
 These all seem like parts of something, but they don't come off as giving the character depth and mystery, as much as they are, things that pop up that the character now has to react to, and the big thing is how strange and disturbing this girl is that she reacts this way.
-I'm tempted to make a "Basic Instinct" and think of her as though if Katherine Trammel was a victim and not the assassin how she might've turned out, but...- (Sigh) It's the right genre, it's the right actress, it's the right-enough director, is the screenplay screwy?
+I'm tempted to make a "Basic Instinct" reference and think of her as though if Katherine Trammel was a victim and not the assassin how she might've turned out, but...- (Sigh) It's the right genre, it's the right actress, it's the right-enough director, is the screenplay screwy?
 That might make sense, his previous worst films were penned by Joe Esterhaus; it's not that bad, but who wrote this thing?

 David Birke, never heard of him, oh, it's based on a novel by Philippe Dijan?
 Never heard of that guy, what's he...- known for "Elle" and...-